|

 allowance and travelling to work allowance), to facilitate the narrowing of the income

-trap.
 For employment reasons, the system of scaling and other

 alternatives which are nowadays employed concerning employers social insurance